 Heat cramps, heat exhaustion and heat stroke

-Your child's body can react when she is exposed to hot temperatures without drinking lots of fluids and resting.
+Your child's body can react when he is exposed to hot temperatures without drinking lots of fluids and resting.

 - Heat cramps are actually muscle spasms.
-Have your child rest in shade, drink lots of water slowly and stretch her muscles.
+Have your child rest in shade, drink lots of water slowly and stretch his muscles.

 - Heat exhaustion causes an upset stomach, weak muscles, dizziness and cool or pale skin.
 Have your child rest in the shade and drink lots of water slowly.

 - Heat stroke is an emergency.
 This occurs if heat exhaustion is ignored.
 Heat stroke causes hot and dry skin (no sweating), shallow breathing and a weak pulse.
 Get your child to a hospital right away.
 The hotter the temperatures and the higher the humidity, your child is at a higher risk for heat stroke.